baboures/tools/arrayUnpacker/README.md

 **What it does**

 - This tool takes as input some <ins>setup code</ins> containing array declarations, and a <ins>main code</ins> containing references to these arrays.
-- The tool replaces each appearance of an array in the main code with its corresponding value according to the setup code you provided.
+- The tool replaces each ocurrence of an array in the main code with its corresponding value according to the setup code you provided.

 **Features**
 - Useful for deobfuscating JavaScript code that hides strings/numbers within arrays.